metafacture/metafacture-tutorial/04_FIX-Path.md

 title.lang
 ```

+If you want to create xml with attributes then you need to map to this structure too.
+We will come back to lection working with xml in lesson 10.

 Next lessons: [05 More Fix Concepts](./05-More-Fix-Concepts.md)

-If you want to create xml with attributes then you need to map to this structure too.